microsoft/devhome/tools/SetupFlow/DevHome.SetupFlow.UnitTest/TestingScenarios/AppInstall.md

 1. User can search for applications in search bar
 1. User can install applications
-1. User can not install an application that is already installed
+1. User cannot install an application that is already installed